Airport security repercussions due to the September 11 attacks: Increased security on aircraft

 Cockpit doors on many aircraft are reinforced and bulletproof to prevent unauthorized access.
 Passengers are now prohibited from entering the cockpit during flight.
 Some aircraft are also equipped with CCTV cameras, so the pilots can monitor cabin activity.
 Pilots are now allowed to carry firearms, but they must be trained and licensed.
-In the U.S., more air marshals have been placed on flights to improve security.
+In the U.S., more federal air marshals have been placed on flights to improve security.

 Increased security screening

-On September 11, hijackers Khalid al-Mihdhar, Majed Moqed, and Nawaf al-Hazmi all set off the metal detector.
+On 9/11, hijackers Khalid al-Mihdhar, Majed Moqed, and Nawaf al-Hazmi all set off the metal detector.
 Despite being scanned with a hand-held detector, the hijackers were passed through.
 Security camera footage later showed some hijackers had what appeared to be box cutters clipped to their back pockets.
 Box cutters and similar small knives were allowed onboard certain aircraft at the time.

+Airport checkpoint screening has been significantly tightened since 2001, and security personnel are more thoroughly trained to detect weapons or explosives.
+In addition to standard metal detectors, many U.S. airports now employ full-body scanning machines, in which passengers are screened with millimeter wave technology to check for potential hidden weapons or explosives on their persons.